 Communion is a ‘meal’ we share during the service - a bite of bread and a sip of wine - to remember Jesus's death on the cross, to thank him for the new life he offers us, and to express our unity as members of his family.
 It’s something Jesus himself asks us to do.
 You can read more about it on Wikipedia!

 Your presence is all the gift we ask for, especially if you're a visitor – we’re just glad you’ve come.
 To those who are members of the community, financial giving is one way of expressing our commitment to God and God's people, as well as being necessary to the church’s survival.
-Many people give online, and there is a basket which goes around during worship for anyone else, but there’s absolutely no pressure for anyone to put anything in.
+Many people give online, and there is a basket at the back of the church, but there’s absolutely no pressure for anyone to put anything in.

 You may have noticed the cross in our logo – you’ll find the real thing outside the front of the church.